mel-c-lowe/Plotly_HW_15/README.md

 * Create a bubble chart that also responds to the drop down menu.

-* Display the metadat of the sample selected with the drop down menu.
+* Display the metadata of the sample selected with a drop down menu.